In 1857 James Ferguson’s younger brother David has decided to return to Scotland.

 Nine weeks later David died a bachelor on the 26th March 1872, aged 48.

-It should be noted, from a family history perspective, that James Ferguson Snr’s longevity at age 89 was an extraordinary feat at that time in history.
+It should be noted, from a family history perspective, that Davids father, James Ferguson Snr’s age 89 at the time of death, was an extraordinary feat at that time in history.
 In the end he actually did not succumb to ‘old age’, he died of Typhoid fever.
 How much longer he may have lived if it were not for Typhoid will be a mystery forever.
 There are other recorded instances of different generations of his descendants in Australia living to an extraordinary age.